Samir Carruthers

-Samir Badre Carruthers (born 4 April 1993) is a semi-professional footballer who plays as a midfielder for Dartford.
+Samir Badre Carruthers (born 4 April 1993) is a semi-professional footballer who plays as a midfielder for Dulwich Hamlet.
 He has represented the Republic of Ireland at U19 and U21 level.

 With over 160 Football League appearances, his former clubs include Aston Villa, Sheffield United, Milton Keynes Dons, Oxford United, Cambridge United, Hemel Hempstead Town, Chelmsford City and Dartford.

 Club career

 Early career

 Born in Islington, London, Carruthers was playing football local to his hometown of Hatfield, Hertfordshire when he was signed by Cambridge United's under-10 side.
 He trained frequently with Manchester United, but when Cambridge United abandoned their youth team set-up he signed for Arsenal, the team he supported as a child.
 He went on to represent Arsenal at under-18 level and captained the club's under-16 side.
 However, in 2009 Carruthers rejected offers from Fulham and Arsenal in favour of a move to Aston Villa.